 Ukraine is known as the breadbasket of Europe, and home to 33 million hectares of arable land, nearly 70% of its total land area.
 The central and southern regions of the country contain large concentrations of a highly fertile soil type known as Chernozem (Black Soil), which is rich in humus, phosphorus and ammonia.
 A vast river network supports excellent agricultural conditions in Ukraine, which is widely regarded as having some of the most fertile soil on Earth.

-EU’s food security and Ukraine:
+EU’s food security:

 In 2024, the EU sourced over €15 billion in farm products yearly from Ukraine, including sunflower oil, soybean oil, and maize.
 This accounted for almost 36% of total agricultural exports of the country.
 Ukraine is an essential supplier of feed grains and vegetable protein meals to the EU’s livestock sector.
-Ukraine’s EU membership would help reduce the union’s strategic dependency for agri-products, like soybean

-Russian occupied Donetsk, Luhansk, Zaporizhzhia, and Kherson are actually parts of the “fertile corridor” in Ukraine, with arable lands that are at least 45-50% rich in black soil, making up nearly half of total black soil deposits of Ukraine[source: https://openknowledge.fao.org/server/api/core/bitstreams/f61ed588-e2df-4188-857c-6c7ea8153097/content].
+Ukraine’s EU membership would help reduce the union’s strategic dependency for agri-products, like soybean.
+Studies suggest that with Ukraine’s membership, the EU would surpass Russian wheat production by producing a third of global supply.
+Russian occupied Donetsk, Luhansk, Zaporizhzhia, and Kherson are actually parts of the “fertile corridor” in Ukraine, with arable lands that are at least 45-50% rich in black soil, making up nearly half of total black soil deposits of Ukraine.

 Grain Logistics problem: